Simon Kukes: Early life and education

 Simon Kukes was born in Moscow to Jewish parents.
 He studied at Mendeleev Moscow Chemical & Technological Institute and at Nesmeyanov Institute of Hetero-Organic Compounds for his postgraduate studies.

 Kukes attended several prestigious universities all over the globe, receiving his Bachelor of Science in Chemical Engineering from the D. Mendeleev University of Chemical Technology of Russia, where he graduated with Honors.

 From there, he pursued his PhD in Physical Chemistry at the Russian Academy of Sciences, where he would later be a Research Associate for Nuclear and Electronic Resonance.

 Kukes then attended Rice University in Houston, Texas where he was a Postdoctoral Fellow.

 Career

 Kukes immigrated to the US in the late seventies, and became an American citizen, giving up his Russian passport.
 He briefly taught at Rice University, in Houston, Texas.
 From 1979 to 1987, he was the Technical Director of oil-refining and petro-chemistry for Phillips Petroleum and in 1987 became Vice-President over marketing and business development for Amoco.
 In 1995, he became vice president of its Moscow Office.
-From 1996 to 1998, he was vice president at YUKOS.
+From 1996 to 1998, he was vice president at Yukos.
 He was also the President and Chief Executive of Tyumen Oil Company (TNK) from 1998 until it combined with British Petroleum in 2003 to create TNK-BP.

-In November 2003 after being elected to the board of YUKOS he replaced Mikhail Khodorkovsky to head the company for a year.